AABBCCDKG/AABBCCDKG.github.io/_pages/about.md

 My primary research interests are in Machine Learning Systems (MLSys).
 I am passionate about contributing to the advancement of technology and innovation through in-depth research in this field.
 I am actively seeking a Research Assistant (RA) position and plan to apply for a Ph.D. program starting in 2026.[CV](_pages/dong_resume.pdf)

-This summer, I led a project titled "[Video Prediction through Physical Laws](https://github.com/AABBCCDKG/Video_prediction_through_physical_laws)" under the guidance of Ph.D. student [Max](https://www.cs.purdue.edu/people/graduate-students/jacobs57.html) and Assistant Professor [Yexiang Xue](https://www.cs.purdue.edu/homes/yexiang/).
-Predicting 2D video sequences is essential for understanding real-world dynamics, but existing models often need large datasets and struggle with complex motions, especially with limited data.
-We present a framework for predicting object motion based on physical laws.
-We identify objects' position information and fits position functions to derive dynamic parameters.
-These parameters are used in a physics engine to simulate object motion.
-Neural networks then map textures, producing the final predicted image.
-By leveraging known physical laws, our framework reduces the reliance on large datasets and enhances the model’s ability to predict complex and abrupt motions.
+I led a project titled "[Video Prediction through Physical Laws](https://github.com/AABBCCDKG/Video_prediction_through_physical_laws)" under the guidance of Ph.D. student [Max](https://www.cs.purdue.edu/people/graduate-students/jacobs57.html) and Assistant Professor [Yexiang Xue](https://www.cs.purdue.edu/homes/yexiang/) during the summer 2024.
+Existing models for prediction often need large datasets and struggle with complex motions, especially with limited data.
+We present a framework for predicting object motion by leveraging known physical laws to reduce the reliance on large datasets and enhances the model’s ability to predict complex and abrupt motions.

 I joined the [Vertically Integrated Program](https://engineering.purdue.edu/VIP) from January 2024 to May 2024, where I worked with the Purdue Aerial Robotics Team under the IEEE chapter's PART committee.
 Our focus was on developing autonomous UAV platforms incorporating computer vision and machine learning applications.

+Before transferring to Purdue University, I studied Communication Engineering at Northeastern University (China) for one year and a half.
+During that time, I had the privilege of being mentored by Professor Xiaoyi Luo, starting in March 2023, to dedicate myself to a research project titled "Water Treatment System for Saline Bores."
+I served as the group leader and achieved the highest evaluation.

+I also had the honor of serving as a Teaching Assistant for the Network Fundamentals course under the guidance of [Dr. Peng Han](https://graduate.neuq.edu.cn/info/1016/4552.htm) in Fall 2023.

 So far, I have attempted some interesting personal projects, such as: